yidas/codeigniter-model/README.md

 }
 ```

-2. Create each Model extended `My_model` in application with its own table configuration:
+*2. Create each Model extended `My_model` in application with its own table configuration:*

 ```php
 class Post_model extends My_model